Calmness and Resilience Therapist

 Yep – it is a thing and it is often the missing link in therapy.

-I never thought I could stop feeling flawed, stop attracting "idiots" AND become a Relationship Rockstar - all without breaking the bank.
+Well I never thought that I could stop feeling flawed, stop attracting people who made me feel shitty about myself AND actually start having an amazing life full of loving relationships – all without breaking the bank or losing my mind.
 But I Finally Discovered The Secret!
-Here's How...
+Here’s How…

 I was tired of trying to figure out what was wrong with me and I was ready to just start living.
 Totally over not enjoying my own life.
 O…V…E…R I…T!!!!!!
 Insert appropriate emoji.